dehumidifier for basement humidity levels

 However, the ideal level for your basement may change with the season and your usage.
 Maintaining an ideal humidity level helps your basement stay comfortable and healthy.

-Your Basement Humidity Levels in Winter
+Ideal Basement Humidity Levels in Winter

 If your basement humidity drops below 30%, it may mean an overactive dehumidifier, air leaks, or a heating system drying out the home.
 However, basements usually don’t get too dry in winter unless they are heavily heated.

 Pro Tip: Make sure packed closets allow enough airflow in the summer and winter months.
-If closets are filled with cardboard boxes, paper, and fabric, they can become breeding grounds for mold spores when combined with high humidity.
-Keep your door open to allow your dehumidifier to work in confined spaces.
+If closets are filled with cardboard boxes, paper and fabric, they can become breeding grounds for mold spores when combined with high humidity.
+Keep your closet door open to allow your dehumidifier to work in confined spaces.

 Ideal Basement Humidity in Summer